Timothée Pembélé: 2022–23: Return from injury and Ligue 1 title

 Pembélé was out injured for the first part of the 2022–23 season, due to an ACL injury he had suffered in April 2022.
 After nine months on the sidelines, he made his return to play in a friendly game on 19 January 2023, coming on as a substitute in a 5–4 win over the hybrid Riyadh Season Team.
 His first official match back from injury was a start in a 7–0 Coupe de France victory over Pays de Cassel on 23 January.
 Pembélé made his return to play in Ligue 1 in a 3–1 defeat to Monaco on 11 February.
 He won his first Ligue 1 title at the end of the season.

 Sunderland

 On 1 September 2023, Pembélé joined EFL Championship club Sunderland on a five-year contract.

-Loan to Le Havre
+Loans to Le Havre

 On 30 August 2024, Pembélé signed for Ligue 1 club Le Havre on a season-long loan.

+On 6 January 2026, Pembélé returned to Le Havre on another loan.

+Le Havre

+On 16 July 2026, Pembélé signed with Le Havre on a permanent deal.